secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 <details>
 <summary>Troubleshooting</summary>
-Connecting the scb to a persistence provider, especially DefectDojo, can sometimes be a bit tricky.
+Connecting the SCB to a persistence provider, especially DefectDojo, can sometimes be a bit tricky.
 The following tips might help in case that something went wrong:
 <br /><br />
 <ul>